 Maximizing the Value of Your FRM exam preparation

 - Study all of the materials available.
-Bionic Turtle offers excellent study notes, practice questions and videos that cement the course AIMS.
+Bionic Turtle offers excellent study notes, practice questions and videos that cement the course Learning Objectives.
 Read the core readings from the FRM books and read the study notes.
 The study notes do their best to “explain” the concepts.
 However, for a qualitative exam, there are bound to be some questions, the answers to which are “direct quotations” from the original books.
 Notes provide a good summary, which is necessary for your FRM exam preparation.

 - Complete all of the Bionic Turtle practice questions.
 David’s questions are a higher level than the exam questions, and will teach you the fundamental concepts necessary for your exam.
 Bionic Turtle posts a daily practice question each week Monday through Thursday.
 These practice questions are then compiled into the full question sets that are in the study planner.